Kildin Sámi: Current state

 As social and cultural emphasis has been put on the writing and speaking of the various languages that constitute Russia, Kildin Sámi has now become a critically endangered language.
 Russian is prominently spoken in Kildin Sámi communities so much so that the original language is hardly ever heard of or only spoken privately amongst those who still know how to do so within an insular community.
 The few Kildin Sámi who speak and understand their language proficiently can also speak various dialectical tongues that constitute ethnic Russia.
 Because the language has eroded so rapidly over the centuries, it is more widely spoken amongst or between older elders who were taught and educated between themselves and thus retained the spoken language and hardly spoken by children.
-In Lovozero, Kilden Sámi was taught as an elective subject for first through fourth graders as of 2017; however, beginning in the 2014–15 school year, Kilden Sámi language instruction was folded into a broader class on Sámi history, culture, and folklore.
+In Lovozero, Kildin Sámi was taught as an elective subject for first through fourth graders as of 2017; however, beginning in the 2014–15 school year, Kildin Sámi language instruction was folded into a broader class on Sámi history, culture, and folklore.
 The reasons for the loss and decline in speakership is as follows: a lack of education, dispersion of the Sámi, no generational transmission of traditional Sámi trades and ways of life, and not ever needing to speak or not regularly speaking the language have both caused speakership to take a hit over the years.
 Kildin Sámi is written using an official Cyrillic script.